Azure/data-product-streaming/CONTRIBUTING.md

 We are encouraging you to select between a [Bug Report](#bug-report), a [Feature Request](#feature-request), a [Documentation Issue](#documentation-issue) and a [Vulnerability Report](#vulnerability-report) when opening a new Issue in this repository.
 Please provide all the required information for the respective issue reports and make sure you accept the [Code of Conduct](/CODE_OF_CONDUCT.md).

-Before submitting any of the types mentioned above, please search through the open and closed issues in this repository as well as through the [Known Issues](/docs/EnterpriseScaleAnalytics-KnownIssues.md).
+Before submitting a report, please search through the open and closed issues in this repository as well as through the [Known Issues](/docs/EnterpriseScaleAnalytics-KnownIssues.md).
 If a similar issue already exists, please upvote the existint issue comment(s) or leave a comment instead of opening a new issue.
 This helps us reduce the number issues and also simplifies the management on our side.
 Only if no existing item describes your issue report we encourage you to file a new one.

 ### Bug Report

 Submit new bug reports using the "Bug Report" issue template.
-When submitting a bug report, try to be as specific as possible by including a detailed description of how to reproduce the issue and also share error messages and screenshots if possible.
-This helps us throubleshoot the bug and apply fixes more quickly.
+When submitting a bug report, please try to be as specific as possible by including a detailed description of how to reproduce the issue and also share any error messages or screenshots if possible.
+This will help us throubleshoot the bug/issue and apply fixes in a timely fashion.

 ### Feature Request

-New feature requests and ideas should be submitted using the "Feature Request & Ideas" issue template.
-Please be specific about the "What?" and "Why?" by being specific about what the feature entails and what the benefits of including this feature will be.
+New feature requests and ideas must be submitted using the "Feature Request & Ideas" issue template.
+Please be specific about the "What?" and "Why?" by sharing what the feature entails and what the benefits of including this feature will be.

 ### Documentation Issue

 Documentation issues should be submitted using the "Documentation Issue" issue template.
-Please be specific about what document needs to be updated and why.
+Please be specific about which document needs to be updated and why.

 ### Vulnerability Report